 - Reporting to the tax authorities, the police as well as the enforcement and supervisory authorities

-- Risk management obligations, such as credit and insurance risks and capital adequacy requirements
+- Risk management obligations, including those related to insurance risks and capital adequacy requirements

-- Other obligations related to service or product specific legislations, for example securities, funds and insurance legislation.
+- Other obligations related to service or product specific legislation, for example legislation governing securities, funds and insurance.

-Personal data are also processed in connection with marketing, product and customer analyses.
-Marketing measures, and the development of processes, business and systems are based on the processing of personal data.
-In this way, we can improve our products and services offered to customers.
+Marketing, product and customer analyses.
+Marketing measures, development of processes, business and systems, including testing, are based on the processing of personal data.

 3. Automated decision-making and profiling

-We may utilise automated decision-making in some cases.
-Automated decision-making is permitted in legislation governing insurance companies.
 Automated decision-making means that a decision concerning you may be made fully based on automated data processing without human involvement.
-Automated decision-making is based on the information provided by the customer.
+Automated decision-making is based on the personal data we collect.

-By using automated decision-making, we aim to expedite the handling of your case and to make sure that, for example, insurance decisions are fair.
-For instance, you may receive confirmation that your insurance has become valid right after you have submitted your application.
-If you are dissatisfied with an automated decision you have received, you can ask for the case to be reprocessed by a natural person on behalf of the data controller.
+We may use automated decision-making to approve your insurance application or claim in order to speed up the processing and to ensure equal decisions.
+If you are dissatisfied with a decision you have received in which automated decision-making was used, you can ask for the case to be reprocessed by a natural person on behalf of the data controller.
 You have the right to state your position, receive an account of the decision made and dispute the decision.
+You also have the right to refuse automated decision-making being used in your case.
+Please note that any insurance or claim decision that differs from your application is always made by a natural person.

 Buying and changing an insurance policy